rikvdkleij/intellij-haskell/README.md

 - It would be nice if ghc-mod issue #303 would be solved.
 That would made it possible to get support from ghc-mod while type/syntax errors exist.
 For example, while typing.
 - Created workaround for this issue: https://youtrack.jetbrains.com/issue/IDEA-130894.
 - Developed plugin on Ubuntu;
-- During testing on Mac OSX Yosimete Beta I noticed problem with ghc-modi: PATH environment variable asked from within IntelliJ was not the same as the global one.
+- During testing on Mac OSX Yosemite Beta I noticed problem with ghc-modi: PATH environment variable asked from within IntelliJ was not the same as the global one.
 I had to create workaround only for Mac OSX :-(
     This workaround will add path from settings to PATH environment variable which is passed to ghc-modi process.
 Other solutions are welcome!
 - Windows is not supported.
 Maybe it will work okay but I can not test it;